Glossary

 Questions, answered.

-How do I estimate cost per wear before buying?
+How do I calculate cost per wear before buying?

-Does cost per wear always favor expensive items?
+Does cost per wear work for trend items?

 Related terms